lnahrf/steel_rods/cluir6nj9000108l59raq59kc.md

 ---
 title: "Space, life, and feelings I cannot explain"
+seoTitle: "Space, life, and feelings I cannot explain"
+seoDescription: "Explore Lev's journey: from a challenging childhood to a data engineer with a deep connection to liminal spaces and the mysteries of the universe"
 datePublished: Tue Apr 02 2024 19:09:27 GMT+0000 (Coordinated Universal Time)
 cuid: cluir6nj9000108l59raq59kc
 slug: space-life-and-feelings-i-cannot-explain